-Angioedema refers to unexplained swelling of the soft tissues.
-It may involve any part of the body—most frequently, the lips, tongue and the soft tissues around the eyes.
+Angioedema refers to unexplained swelling that may involve any part of the body.
 Patients may experience angioedema alone or a combination of angioedema and hives (urticaria).
 There are a variety of different reasons for symptoms of swelling including:

-- Associated with allergic reactions (e.g. drug allergy, food allergy)
+- Associated with a known or allergic cause (e.g. drug allergy including ACE inhibitor, food allergy)

 - Idiopathic (i.e. of unknown cause)

 Every angioedema patient's case is unique, so we tailor our diagnostic and therapeutic approaches based on your symptoms and medical history.
 Our goal is to identify the underlying cause of your angioedema, including what triggers it (when possible), and help you avoid these triggers.
 In some cases, there is no identifiable trigger, and some forms of angioedema may require lifelong medical management but our team will support you in the best way possible.

-Your first appointment will be with Aleena Banerji, MD (one of the few angioedema specialists in the Northeast) or one of our other expert allergists.
-Your doctor will conduct an in-depth consultation that includes an evaluation of your medical history, including exposure to potential triggers, response to treatments previously used, review of prior laboratory testing and a physical examination.
+Your first appointment will be with one of our expert allergists.
+We offer virtual consultations as well.
+Your allergist will conduct an in-depth consultation that includes an evaluation of your medical history, including exposure to potential triggers, response to treatments previously used, review of prior laboratory testing and a physical examination.